nericson1/sqlalchemy-challenge/README.md

 # sqlalchemy-challenge

 ## Description
 This repository is constructed in two primary parts.
-Part One is the Jupyter Notebook titled climate_starter_new.ipynb and contains an exploratory analysis of precipitation levels at various monitoring stations across Hawaii.
-This Jupytner Notebook also contains an exploratory analysis of the monitoring station themselves, taking a look at which station is the most active and what it's collected data looks like.
-Part Two is the app.py file which uses flask to incorporate the SQLalchemy queries made in climate_starter_new, and displays specific variations of the queries using JSON files.
+Part One is the `climate_starter_new.ipynb` Jupyter Notebook and contains an exploratory analysis of precipitation levels at various monitoring stations across Hawaii.
+This notebook also contains an exploratory analysis of the monitoring station themselves, taking a look at which station is the most active and what it's collected data looks like.
+Part Two is `app.py` which uses flask to incorporate the SQLalchemy queries made in climate_starter_new, and displays specific variations of the queries using JSON files.

 ## References
 ### Check same thread